GhostAtom/langgraph-factory-workspace/implementation_task.md

         # Project Plan: Add a Simple /status Endpoint that Returns System Uptime

 ## Overview
-The goal of this project is to implement a new `/status` endpoint in the existing application.
-This endpoint will return the system's uptime, providing a simple way to monitor the application's availability and performance.
+The task is to implement a new API endpoint `/status` in the existing system.
+This endpoint will return the system's uptime, providing a simple way to monitor the health and availability of the application.

 ## Definition of Done
 - [ ] All acceptance criteria met